 Kohima offers an exceptionally enthusiastic and energetic nightlife for the wide-conscious youths.
-One can witness an extensive variety of Bars, parlors, Jazz and Blues bistros, Games bars or clubs which has something unique for everybody.
-Parlors and clubs close Kohima War cemetery are notable for its appeal and insane evening
+One can witness an extensive variety of Bars, parlors, Jazz and Blues bistros, Games bars or clubs which have something unique for everybody.
+Parlors and clubs close Kohima War cemetery is notable for its appeal and insane evening

 Things to do in Kohima

-In kohima you can also make a visit to the KOHIMA MUSEUM in ther you can get to know the Naga culture and there history,living and dress.
-The museum have a beautiful naga tribal culture and traditions.
+In Kohima, you can also make a visit to the KOHIMA MUSEUM in there you can get to know the Naga culture and their history, living, and dress.
+The museum has a beautiful naga tribal culture and traditions.

-You can also make a visit to the renowned Dzukou Valley which is very well known for treaking, this is a vally situated at the hill top in where exotic flowers blooms in the monsoon season, which is from july-september is the best time to visit. if you plan to stay over night i reccomend to carry food and you can stay the night in a government dormitory and the charges are really cheap around 50 rupee per night for a common hall space.
+You can also make a visit to the renowned Dzukou Valley which is very well known for trekking, this is a valley situated at the hilltop in where exotic flowers bloom in the monsoon season, which is from July-September is the best time to visit. if you plan to stay overnight I recommend to carry food and you can stay the night in a government dormitory and the charges are really cheap around 50 rupees per night for a common hall space.

 check out the next post: click here